adamsilver/fdpb/03-book-a-flight.md

 > interactive things have perceived affordances; the way they look tells us what they do and how to use them.
 That’s why checkboxes are square and radio buttons are round.
 Their appearance isn’t just for show - it signals what to expect from them.
 Making a checkbox round is like labeling the Push side of a door Pull.

-In practical terms, a radio button tells you that just one can be selected.
-Checkboxes tell you that more than one can be.
+A radio button tells you that just one can be selected; checkboxes tell you that more than one can be.
 So if one person is travelling use radio buttons, otherwise use checkboxes.

 ### Oops, We Broke The Rules

-Miller's law[^] would have you believe that we shouldn't present users with more than seven radio buttons at a time—if you have more than seven then use a select box.
+Miller's law[^] would have you believe that we shouldn't present users with more than seven radio buttons at a time—if you have more than seven then traditional advice would be to use a select box.

 Laws are useful: they work as constraints that drive us to good, creative solutions; they allow us to think less, free up our time to solve other problems and avoid mistakes others have made in the past.
 But UX Myth 23[^]states that:

 > Miller’s original theory argues that people can keep no more than 7 (plus or minus 2) items in their short-term memory.
 On a webpage, however, the information is visually present, people don’t have to memorize anything and therefore can easily manage broader choices.

-A Boeing 747 commerical plane has over 400 seats.
+In our case, a Boeing 747 has over 400 seats.
 Call me a rebel, but I'm struggling to see a better way of presenting less seats.
-Choosing a seat is quite a unique interaction and benefits from this layout.
+Choosing a seat is quite a unique interaction and benefits from presenting this many choices in plain site.

-And using the One Thing Per Page pattern (explained in chapter 2) gives us maximal screen space to design something better.
-The screen, while long, is far less overwhelming as it's dedicated to just one thing: choosing a seat.
+Also, using the One Thing Per Page pattern (introduced in chapter 2) gives us maximal screen space to design something better.
+The screen, while long, works well as it's dedicated to just one thing: choosing a seat.

 ### Unavailable Seats

 Unavailable seats are marked by disabling the checkbox (or radio button).
 Browsers will grey them out so that sighted users know they aren't selectable.
-Similarly screen readers won't announced them, and keyboard users can't focus to them.
-This is one of the few occasions where disabling elements works well.
+Similarly screen readers won't announced them, and keyboard users can't focus them.
+This is one of the few use cases where disabling elements is appropriate.

 ```HTML
 <input type="checkbox" name="seat" value="1A" disabled>